brassica-collective/handbook/content/brassica/handbook/Howtos/handbook_editing.md

   open: true
 ---

-Ensuring this handbook is updated to reflect current practices is included within the Process and Strategy (PAS) Crew responsibilities.
+Ensuring this handbook is updated to reflect current practices is included within the Knowledge Gardening Crew's responsibilities.

-If there are changes you think need to be made, please reach out to the PAS Crew.
-If you would like to contribute to the work of updating the handbook, please opt-in to participating on the PAS Crew when you have capacity to do so.
+If there are changes you think need to be made, please reach out to the Knowledge Gardening Crew.
+If you would like to contribute to the work of updating the handbook, please opt-in to participating on the Knowledge Gardening Crew when you have capacity to do so.

 The following guidelines assume you are familar with the process of finding relevant documentation for a range of general tools and processes (see the list of 'further resources').